 - Molokai - Kukui, which is green.

-- Lanai - Kaunao, which is orange.
+- Lanai - Kaunaoa, which is orange.

 - Kahoolawe - Hinahina, a silvery beach plant endemic to Hawaii.